 The generating capacity of these stations was expanded over the years.
 Most notably with the pioneering Fisk station, whose original generator units were 5,000 kilowatts each.
 But those units were soon replaced with newer 12,000 kilowatt units.

 As of 1921, Commonwealth Edison still supplied more electricity at 25 hertz than 60 hertz.
 But as of 1929, public transportation's share of electricity usage had declined to 25 percent, with increased typical consumer use of 60 hertz electricity.

 100th St. and Commercial Ave.

 3501 S. Pulaski Rd.

 State Line and Lake Michigan, Hammond IN

-Fisk power plant, as viewed from CTA's Orange Line.
+Fisk generating station, as viewed from CTA's Orange Line.

 And within Chicago, the coal fired stations were gradually phased out.
 In 2012, the last three remaining stations (Fisk, Crawford, State Line) were all closed.